 Next, glue it all the wood pieces together.
 I used a wood glue and allowed it to dry completely overnight.

-The top wire basket was added with a little bit hot glue from a glue gun.
+Finally, the top wire basket was added with a little bit hot glue from a glue gun.